alxdorosenco/porto-for-laravel/README.md

    php artisan porto:install --container=<Container Name> --container-<Container Type>
    ```
    You need to put directory path when the Porto structure will be installed
    or you can confirm installation in the default app/ directory.

+   Of course, if you put the custom directory path, you need to set it in the
+   autoload -> psr-4 in the composer.json file.

    You also can add directory name of your first container.
    For example: